 The degree to which all these risks in crypto will lead to wider problems or economic disasters like 2008 depend on how big crypto gets and how well it can be regulated, but it's already huge and is naturally resistant to regulation.
 The crypto system is also conducive to inventing new ways to evade the SEC and other regulators and to potentially keep them on a treadmill of regulations.
-The power of regulators may come down to legal battles over jurisdiction or coin shuffling services, which could go to the unpredictable Supreme Court.
-Even if the crypto industry can be fully regulated, political bartering power may need to be expended to get it there, like deregulating the traditional financial markets in exchange for more regulation of crypto.
+The power of regulators may come down to legal battles over jurisdiction or coin-shuffling services, which could be left up to the unpredictable Supreme Court to decide.
+Even if the crypto industry can be fully regulated, political-bartering power may need to be spent to get it there, like deregulating the traditional financial markets in exchange for more regulation of crypto.
+And recently the conservative divide within crypto has become more pronounced, with involvement and promotion by Donald Trump, Ted Cruz, Ron DeSantis, Greg Abbott, Tucker Carlson, and Jordan Peterson.